abajwa-hw/single-view-demo/LAB-STEPS.md

 ##### Part 3 - Import web history data from log file to Hive ORC table via Flume

-- As it1, use Hive view to create table webtraffic to store the userid and web url enabling transactions and partition into day month year: http://sandbox.hortonworks.com:8080/#/main/views/HIVE/1.0.0/Hive
+- As it1, use beeline or Hive view to create table webtraffic to store the userid and web url enabling transactions and partition into day month year: http://sandbox.hortonworks.com:8080/#/main/views/HIVE/1.0.0/Hive

 ````
 su it1